github/explore/topics/spark/index.md

 wikipedia_url: https://en.wikipedia.org/wiki/Apache_Spark
 ---

-Apache Spark is an open-source distributed general-purpose cluster-computing framework.
+Apache Spark is an open source distributed general-purpose cluster-computing framework.
 It provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.